Benno de Goeij

-Marinus Bernardus "Benno" de Goeij ([ˈbɛnoː də ˈɣui]; born on 19 March 1975) is a Dutch record producer.
-He is best known for his participation in Rank 1 with Piet Bervoets, Kamaya Painters with Tiësto and Gaia with Armin van Buuren.
-Since 2008, de Goeij has been the co-producer behind the Dutch trance artists Armin van Buuren and Jochen Miller.
+Marinus Bernardus "Benno" de Goeij ([ˈbɛnoː də ˈɣui]; born on 19 March 1975) is a Dutch trance music producer.
+He is best known for his participation in Rank 1 with Piet Bervoets, Kamaya Painters with Tiësto and Gaia with Armin van Buuren whilst also serving as the co-producer for the hits that gave Jochen Miller his early fame between 2008 - 2012.
+From 2008 to 2023, de Goeij worked together with Armin van Buuren as his co-producer.

 History

 Early years (1997–1998)

 Benno de Goeij began working as a producer in 1997 alongside Piet Bervoets whom he met at a party.
-They decided to create music of their own and created the duo Pedro & Benno with singles "Scream For Love", "Talkin' To You", and "Speechless" released under Karma Records.
+They decided to create music of their own and created the duo Pedro & Benno with singles "Scream for Love", "Talkin' to You", and "Speechless" released under Karma Records.
 They also created tracks under various aliases like Precious People, Gualagara, A.I.D.A., Simplistic Mind, Two Disciples, R.O.O.S.

-The Rank 1 project (1998–2003)
+Rank 1: the early years (1999 – 2003)

-In 1998, Rank 1 was born as they thought it would be a perfect joke to see a group named Rank 1 at a number 1 position.
+In 1999, Rank 1 was born as they thought it would be a perfect joke to see a group named Rank 1 at a number 1 position.
 This joke became real when "Airwave" hit numerous charts at that position.
 They also remixed Cygnus X's "Superstring" song and released an anthem for Sensation in 2001 known as "Such Is Life" from the album Symsonic.
 In 2003, they re-released "Breathing" which was another charting track since it was a more break beat version of "Airwave".
 In 1998, Tiësto and de Goeij created Kamaya Painters, with three successful singles.